 The eastern Menai Strait is the most important aquaculture site in all of Wales, and the single largest mussel farming area in the whole of the UK.
-The success of this area is due to the unique natural environment that is perfect for mussels; and also the legal protection (known as a “Fishery Order”) that allows local mussel farmers to cultivate mussels here without the fear that they will be stolen by others.
+The success of this area is due to the unique natural environment that is perfect for mussels; and also the legal protection (known as a “Fishery Order”) that was established in 1962 and which allows local mussel farmers to cultivate mussels here without the fear that they will be stolen by others.
 Hand gathering of wild mussels within the area is also covered by the Order.

-The new Order only applies to shellfish farming.
-It will not impose any new restrictions or controls on other existing day-to-day activities in the area.
+The new Order came into force on Saturday the 2nd of April 2022.
+It can be downloaded from the UK Government legislation website here.
+As before, the controls under this Fishery Order only apply to shellfish farming.
+It does not impose any new restrictions or controls on other day-to-day activities in the area.
 For shellfish famers this new Fishery Order is vital for their future.
 For everyone else in the area it will be very much “business as usual”.

 MSFOMA is an independent not-for-profit organisation.
 Its membership comprises 2 representatives of the fishing industry, and 1 representative from each of Natural Resources Wales, Gwynedd County Council, Ynys Mon County Council, Beaumaris Town Council, Bangor City Council and the University of Bangor.
 Welsh Government also attend the quarterly meetings and it is chaired by Alan Winstone, an independent fisheries expert from Anglesey.